aosabook/500lines/contingent/chapter.rst

 It will rebuild both the tutorial chapter itself, and also rebuild the index.
-(Piping the output into ``cat`` makes Sphinx display each rebuilt file on its own line, instead of overwriting a single line with its progress updates.)
+(Piping the output into ``cat`` makes Sphinx announce each rebuilt file on a separate line, instead of using bare carriage returns to repeatedly overwrite a single line with these progress updates.)
 ::

    $ make html | cat